huggingface/audio-transformers-course/README.md

 # The Audio Transformers Course

-This repo contains the content that's used to create [Hugging Face's Audio Transformers Course](https://huggingface.co/audio-course).
+This repo contains the content that's used to create [Hugging Face's Audio Transformers Course](https://huggingface.co/learn/audio-course).
-The course teaches you about applying Transformers to various tasks in audio and speech processing.It's completely free and open-source!
+The course teaches you about applying Transformers to various tasks in audio and speech processing.
+It's completely free and open-source!

 ### Translating the course into your language